Sirolimus

-It is produced by the bacterium Streptomyces hygroscopicus and was isolated for the first time in 1972, from samples of Streptomyces hygroscopicus found on Easter Island.
+It is produced by the bacterium Streptomyces hygroscopicus and was isolated for the first time in 1972, from samples of S. hygroscopicus found on Easter Island.
 The compound was originally named rapamycin after the native name of the island, Rapa Nui.
 Sirolimus was initially developed as an antifungal agent.
 However, this use was abandoned when it was discovered to have potent immunosuppressive and antiproliferative properties due to its ability to inhibit mTOR.
 It was approved by the US Food and Drug Administration (FDA) in 1999.
 Hyftor (sirolimus gel) was authorized for topical treatment of facial angiofibroma in the European Union in May 2023.

 Medical uses

 In the US, sirolimus, as Rapamune, is indicated for the prevention of organ transplant rejection and for the treatment of lymphangioleiomyomatosis; and, as Fyarro, in the form of protein-bound particles, for the treatment of adults with locally advanced unresectable or metastatic malignant perivascular epithelioid cell tumour (PEComa).

 In the EU, sirolimus, as Rapamune, is indicated for the prophylaxis of organ rejection in adults at low to moderate immunological risk receiving a renal transplant and for the treatment of people with sporadic lymphangioleiomyomatosis with moderate lung disease or declining lung function; and, as Hyftor, for the treatment of facial angiofibroma associated with tuberous sclerosis complex.